ObolNetwork/charon/docs/configuration.md

 ```

 `charon run` just requires a `cluster-lock.json` file to configure the cluster.
 See the [cluster.DepositData](../cluster/deposit.go) and [cluster.BuilderRegistration](../cluster/registration.go) Go structs for more details
-on how the an individual `distributed_validator` looks like.
+on how an individual `distributed_validator` looks like.

 ### Cluster Config Change Log